PraiseTheDarkFlo/CellSePi/README.md

 This project is licensed under the **Apache License 2.0** – see the [LICENSE](LICENSE) file for details.

 ##  How to cite
-If you use our repository in you own work, please cite us as followes:
+If you use our repository in you own work, please cite us as followed:
 ```bash
 Jenna Ahlvers,Santosh Chhetri Thapa, Nike Dratt, Pascal Heß, Florian Hock(2025).
 CellSePi: Cell Segmentation Pipeline[computer software].
 GitHub. https://github.com/PraiseTheDarkFlo/CellSePi
 ```